Albertc/FCM-Test/README.md

 puts basket.total # => 67.86
 ```

+\* you can copy/paste this code to a rb file and execute as `ruby example.rb`

 ## Testing

 Execute `bundle exec rspec` within the project folder, and the output result should be: